inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

 the other, the lower power transmission might not be correctly receivable.)

 In the video, ``wifiHost1`` and ``wpanHost1`` transmit concurrently.
-The Wifi transmission is correctly received and successfuly ACKED.
+The Wifi transmission is correctly received and successfully ACKED.
 Then, ``wifiHost2`` senses the ongoing WPAN transmission, and defers from transmitting.
 The WPAN tranmission is correctly received by ``wpanHost2``.
 When the transmission is over, ``wifiHost1`` sends its next frame; since ACKs are not protected by CCA,